Home > Expeditions > A United Kingdom: The Crown and the Clans

 - Meals listed as included during shore excursions and land portions of the package

-- Beer, house wine and soft drinks with dinner onboard the ship
+- Beer and house wine with dinner

 - Captain’s Farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages